 You could argue that if IG only wants personal accounts to use music for free, then perhaps hashtags on IG Reels be only for personal use?

 Much like music, following hashtags results in a similar sort of recommendation on your feed.
-Although very specific and tailored to trends/audiences, businesses can use these to reach the right people – for me, this doesn’t make any more sense than using sounds and songs.
+Although very specific and tailored to trends/audiences, businesses can use these to reach the right people – some might say that this doesn’t make any more sense than using sounds and songs.

 Of course, it wouldn’t be fair for an artist to miss out on revenue from their property, but shouldn’t this then be the case for those who created hashtags also?